 When a serious emergency incident occurs, it is vital that all who may be affected are warned of any danger as soon as possible in order to be informed as well as staying updated of any developments throughout the period of the emergency.
 Some incidents may require a temporary evacuation of residents from their homes and possible road closures so it is vital for individuals affected to stay updated so that they may make the best possible decisions for their families and businesses to minimise any potential loss.

-Everybody who lives and works within Basildon can join the Warning and informing scheme aimed at improving the way the public are notified about local emergency incidents such as Fires, Road Traffic Collisions etc., that might affect the area where they live or work.
+Everybody who lives and works within Basildon can join the Warn and Inform scheme aimed at improving the way the public are notified about local emergency incidents such as Fires, Road Traffic Collisions etc., that might affect the area where they live or work.
 Certain individuals may face the prospect of being evacuated temporarily or conversely may be prevented from gaining access to streets they use on a daily basis during such incidents.

 In the event of an emergency, residents who have joined the scheme will automatically receive either,